Reggie Rogers

-Reginald O'Keith Rogers (January 21, 1964 – October 24, 2013) was a professional American football defensive tackle who played four seasons in the National Football League for the Detroit Lions (1987–1988), Buffalo Bills (1991), and Tampa Bay Buccaneers (1992).
+Reginald O'Keith Rogers (January 21, 1964 – October 24, 2013) was an American professional football player who was a defensive tackle who played four seasons in the National Football League (NFL) for the Detroit Lions (1987–1988), Buffalo Bills (1991), and Tampa Bay Buccaneers (1992).

-A consensus All-American at the University of Washington in Seattle under head coach Don James, Rogers was chosen seventh overall in the 1987 NFL Draft by the Lions.
+A consensus All-American for the Washington Huskies in Seattle under head coach Don James, Rogers was chosen seventh overall in the 1987 NFL draft by the Lions.
 However, he only played six games of his rookie season due to a slew of emotional problems, even spending time in a counseling center.
 His second season in 1988 ended after only five games when his car struck another vehicle and killed three teenagers early on Thursday, October 20.
 He was later found to have a blood alcohol content of 0.15, the legal limit in Michigan being 0.10 at the time.
 The Lions waived him in July 1989, not because of the felony charges, but because he broke his neck in the collision.
 In 1990, he was convicted of vehicular homicide and spent 13 months in prison.